dalholm/omnipay-klarna/README.md

 # Omnipay: Klarna

-This package is a modified version of [omnipay-klarna-checkout](https://github.com/MyOnlineStore/omnipay-klarna-checkout).
+This package is a modified version of [omnipay-klarna-checkout](https://github.com/MyOnlineStore/omnipay-klarna-checkout) by [nyehandel](https://nyehandel.se) and [Intflow](https://intflow.se).
 With this package you can run on Laravel 8 and PHP 8.
 This package will also contain more functinallity then the original package.

 ## Introduction